2.jpg)

 Calvin Hawe

-Calvin is a chemistry apprentice at Octant on the high-throughput synthesis team.
+Calvin joined Octant as a Chemistry Apprentice on the high-throughput synthesis team and is currently a Research Associate contributing to our drug discovery efforts and the OpenADMET consortium.
 He graduated from Notre Dame with a B.S. in biochemistry, concentrating in neuroscience and minoring in patient advocacy.
-In the Serianni Lab at Notre Dame, he synthesized carbohydrates and glycoconjugates to study the three-dimensional structure and conformation of these biomolecules using NMR.
+In the Serianni Lab, he synthesized carbohydrates and glycoconjugates to study the three-dimensional structure and conformation of these biomolecules using NMR.

 Calvin has prior experience in the biopharmaceutical industry developing large-molecule analytical methods at AstraZeneca and Merck.
-At AstraZeneca/MedImmune, he developed a two-dimensional HPLC method that accurately characterizes mAbs and ADCs in high concentrations of a micelle-forming surfactant excipient.
-At Merck Research Laboratories, he developed high-throughput CE-SDS methods for a wide range of next-generation therapeutic proteins, including fusion proteins, bispecific engagers, Fc-peptide conjugates, and trispecific antibodies (in addition to traditional mAbs and ADCs).
+At AstraZeneca/MedImmune, he designed a two-dimensional HPLC method that accurately characterizes mAbs and ADCs in high concentrations of a micelle-forming surfactant excipient.
+At Merck Research Laboratories, he developed novel high-throughput CE-SDS methods for a broad range of next-generation therapeutic proteins, including fusion proteins, bispecific engagers, Fc-peptide conjugates, and trispecific antibodies (in addition to traditional mAbs and ADCs).

-Outside of the lab, you can find him sewing for fun or mountain biking around the Bay.
+Outside the lab, you can find him sewing for fun and biking around the Bay.

 PAPERS